-On a 126 acre campus adjacent to the very vibrant Atlanta downtown, Clark Atlanta University, a United Methodist Church-related institution, is ranked as a leading comprehensive and research university.
-It is one of the largest of the United Negro College Fund institutions and is the anchor of the Atlanta University Center - the nation's oldest and largest consortium of historically black institutions.
+CAU sits on a 86 acre campus in the heart of Atlanta, minutes from downtown, notable green spaces, and numerous venues for entertainment, sports and dining.
+The University is affiliated with the United Methodist Church and is the largest of the United Negro College Fund institutions.
+It is the anchor of the Atlanta University Center - the nation's oldest consortium of historically black institutions.